 These marvelous little appliances are much more efficient than using an oven both in terms of energy and time.
 Dehydrators use a relatively low temperature to dry food, keeping the enzymes of your raw food intact while removing additives and preservatives.
 According to the Institute of Optimum Nutrition food dehydration keeps most of the nutrients intact, especially if the food isn’t treated with chemicals or blanched before drying (these techniques are usually only seen in commercial settings).
 Beta carotene, potassium, magnesium, selenium, and Vitamin C are all preserved in varying amounts.

 A food dehydrator also allows you to control the temperature with much greater precision than an oven.
 Most dehydrators are fitted with adjustable thermostats that control the temperature.
 This is important when you need to successfully dehydrate at lower temperatures.
-Dehydrating food at lower temperatures generally means more minerals and vitamins will be preserved.
+To preserve more minerals and vitamins, try dehydrating food at lower temperatures.

 The Food Dehydrator: A Multipurpose Appliance